MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-publish-mobile-app.md

 When installed, PWAs are just like other apps on Windows or Android.
 They can be added to the Start Menu, pinned to the Taskbar, handle files, run on user login on Desktop and in Android PWA will added as native application in app tray.

-Since a progressive web app is a type of webpage/website known as a web application, they do not require separate bundling or distribution.
+Since a progressive web app is a type of webpage/website known as a web application, it doesn't require separate bundling or distribution.
 By following simple [**Installation Requirements**](#installation-requirements-for-pwa-mobile-application) as mentioned below, administrators can enable PWA to be available for learners to install on their devices.
 With [**PWA Builder**](#generate-android-app-bundle-using-pwa-builder), you can then build android app for you PWA enabled instance.

 ### Installation Requirements for PWA mobile application